-The Office of Undergraduate Studies provides information and services on all academic matters, including exemptions with credit, information on General Education courses, academic standing, dismissal, readmission, remediation, correspondence study, and enrollment in courses at other colleges and universities.
+The Office of Undergraduate Studies serves as the academic dean's office for all students who have not yet been formally admitted to their majors.
+The office provides information and services on all academic matters, including exemptions with credit, information on General Education courses, academic standing, dismissal, readmission, remediation, correspondence study, medical/mental health course drops and withdrawals, and enrollment in courses at other colleges and universities.
 The Office of Undergraduate Studies is located at A3400 University Center.

 In addition to serving as the academic dean's office for most freshmen and sophomores, the Office of Undergraduate Studies performs two important academic functions:

 - The office evaluates all transfer credit to determine how it applies to Florida State University's General Education requirements and prepares general education evaluations for each undergraduate transfer student who enters without an Associate of Arts (AA) degree from a Florida public post-secondary institution.
 See the "Undergraduate Degree Requirements" chapter of this General Bulletin for details.
-Decisions about transfer credit applying toward a major requirement are made in the office of the dean responsible for that major; and
+(Decisions about transfer credit applying toward a major requirement are made in the office of the dean responsible for that major);

 Florida State University grants an AA degree to qualified students upon request.
 The Office of Undergraduate Studies determines the eligibility of students for the degree.
 See the "Undergraduate Degree Requirements" chapter of this General Bulletin for more information.